The Essential Toni Braxton

 The Essential Toni Braxton is a compilation album by the American recording artist Toni Braxton in Sony BMG's The Essential series.
-Released in February 2007, it follows the earlier compilations Ultimate Toni Braxton, released in 2003, and Braxton's Platinum & Gold Collection, released in 2004.
+Released on February 20, 2007, it follows the earlier compilations Ultimate Toni Braxton, released in 2003, and Braxton's Platinum & Gold Collection, released in 2004.
 The Essential is a 2 disc album with thirty-six of Braxton's best songs.
 It also includes a song done with her sister group The Braxtons, "The Good Life".

 Background

 "The Essential Toni Braxton" became Braxton's second compilation, following 2003's "Ultimate Toni Braxton".
 The compilation contains 2 discs, with the first containing the majority of her hits, and the second containing non-singles from her previous albums, as well as remixes, collaborations and unreleased tracks.
-It was released on February 20, 2007 in the United States.
+It was released on February 20, 2007, in the United States.

 Content

 In addition to her previous hits, including "Another Sad Love Song", "Breathe Again", "Un-Break My Heart", "You're Makin' Me High", "He Wasn't Man Enough" and others, the first disc contains "Tell Me", from her 2002 album "More Than a Woman" and "Give U My Heart", a duet with Babyface to the soundtrack of the 1992 film Boomerang.
 The second disc contains some singles who performed very moderate on charts, such as "Hit the Freeway", many songs from her 1996 album "Secrets", the duet with Il Divo, "The Time of Our Lives", remixes from her remix compilation, "Un-Break My Heart: The Remix Collection", as well as her first single with her sisters, The Braxtons, called "Good Life".